Tennee | August 19, 2019

 Mast cell activation syndrome occurs when the mast cell receives a constant signal to react (from some foreign invader/substance).
 This triggers the mast cells to release inflammatory chemicals into the body.
-This chronic multi system release of mediators triggers a cascade of inflammation.
+This chronic multi-system release of mediators triggers a cascade of inflammation.
 This is most notable with hay fever and allergies.
-However, it is important to note that mast cells are in high concentrations all throghout the body and the symptoms will mimic the system that they are affecting.
+However, it is important to note that mast cells are in high concentrations all throughout the body and the symptoms will mimic the system that they are affecting.

-This means if you have an mast cell overreaction in the GI tract, it may cause symptoms such as vomiting and diarrhea or look like IBS.
+This means if you have a mast cell overreaction in the GI tract, it may cause symptoms such as vomiting and diarrhea or look like IBS.
 If you have mast cells activated in your brain, it can cause fatigue, depression, anxiety and panic disorders.
-In the bladder it can cause chronic inflammation as in Interstial Cystitis.
+In the bladder, it can cause chronic inflammation as in Interstitial Cystitis.
 The skin is likely to show rashes and hives.

 Mold and MCAS?

-Mold is a insiduous health issue that often gets overlooked (similar to lyme disease).
+Mold is an insidious health issue that often gets overlooked (similar to Lyme disease).
 It is often the result of water damage in buildings and can go undetected very easily.
 The exposure to mold can create an inflammatory cascade of problems caused by a release of cytokines that most people don’t recognize until their symptoms become clustered enough for a specialist to recognize.
-If you suspect that you may be dealing with a mold related illness it is imperative to have your home tested.
-The ERMI and HERSTMI testing are the gold standard for mold testing at this time.
+If you suspect that you may be dealing with a mold-related illness it is imperative to have your home tested.
+The ERMI and HERSTMI testing are the gold standards for mold testing at this time.

 My own story with mold and MCAS

-Four steps that helped me identify that I had a MCAS/mold issue
+Four steps that helped me identify that I had an MCAS/mold issue

 Testing for MCAS